-Plan your travel to KU around your program start date.
+Plan to arrive at KU by your program start date.
 Prepare your finances and make your housing arrangements early as spaces may fill up.
 Meet with your doctor and complete the required health forms before you leave home and learn about the health insurance requirements at KU.

 New Student Program Start Dates